Psychiatric Diagnosis: Why is it important?

 How do I arrange an assessment?

 Contact us for an initial consultation.
-If you are not sure whether you need a psychiatric or a psychological assessment, then we can provide a free 15-minute consultation on the phone to help you understand whether which may be more useful to you.
+If you are not sure whether you need a psychiatric or a psychological assessment, Dr Nick will provide a free 15-minute consultation on the phone to help you understand whether which may be more useful to you.